Testing a high-performance SQL to SMS configuration on your LAN

 Introduction

-Computer "A" represents the short messages service center (SMSC).
+Computer "A" represents the short messages service centre (SMSC).
 The role of this computer is to accept SMPP client connections and to simulate SMSC functionality.
 In our test environment the SMSC functionality will be simulated with the built in SMPP server of Ozeki NG SMS Gateway.
-(In a real life system you will not install computer "A".
-It will be operated by an SMS service provider and you will connect to it through the Internet.)
+(In a real life system, you will not install computer "A".
+It will be operated by an SMS service provider, and you will connect to it through the Internet.)

 The network connection between computer "A" and computer "B" should be a 100 Mbps ethernet LAN.